 I also research and write about the modern history of witchcraft and magic.
 It involves scouring various historical sources, looking for evidence about all sorts of weird and wonderful things: spells and curses, ritual markings and magical amulets, fortune tellers and faith healers, and of course wizards and witches.

-I’ve published several articles about this exciting topic (see below), and have a forthcoming book for Yale University Press entitled Cursed Britain: A History of Witchcraft and Black Magic in Modern Times.
+I’ve published various articles about this exciting topic (see below), and have a new book with Yale University Press entitled Cursed Britain: A History of Witchcraft and Black Magic in Modern Times.

-Cursed Britain: A History of Witchcraft and Black Magic in Modern Times.
-Forthcoming with Yale University Press, August 2019.
+Cursed Britain: A History of Witchcraft and Black Magic in Modern Times (Yale University Press, 2019)

 Feature about some of the problems associated with witchcraft today, in Big Issue North, September 2019: 'The trouble with witchcraft today'.

 Interview with Sabat Magazine, August 2019: 'The Darker Side of Modern Magick'.

 Discussion on witches and witchcraft with Prof. Suzannah Lipscomb and Dr. Fern Riddell, for BBC Radio 3, September 2019: 'Proms Plus: Witches and Witchcraft'.